 Most telescopes used by astronomers are on Earth.
 We call these ground-based telescopes.
 It is much easier and cheaper to build a telescope on Earth than in space.
 It is also much easier to fix if things go wrong.
 However, there are downsides as well.
 A telescope on the ground must look through the Earth's atmosphere to see into space.
 This is a problem because the atmosphere can blur our images.

-The air, as shown in Fig. 1.2 also blocks out light from parts of the electromagnetic spectrum like x-rays, gamma rays, infra-red and long radio waves.
+The air, as shown in Figure 1.2 also blocks out light from parts of the electromagnetic spectrum like x-rays, gamma rays, infra-red and long radio waves.
 This means even if we have the right kind of telescope, it cannot see this type of light from Earth.
 The air gets in the way.
 That is why some telescopes are in space.